IBM-Cloud/docs/services/vpn/index.md

 	**Note:** The container and container group private subnets are preselected so that you can access them over the VPN connection.
   4. Select **SAVE**.

- You can use the default IKE and IPSec policies, or configure custom policies.
+ You can use the default IKE and IPsec policies, or configure custom policies.
 If you want to use the default policies, skip to step 4.

-2. Configure the IKE policy by selecting the **IKE & IPSec Policies** tab.
+2. Configure the IKE policy by selecting the **IKE & IPsec Policies** tab.
   1. Select **ADD NEW**.
   2. Specify the following details:
 	* **Name**: Name of the IKE policy